DheerendraRathor/ldap-oauth2/README.md

 OAUTH 2.0 Provider for LDAP
 ===========================
-This application usage the standard OAuth2.0 flow described in [RFC 6749](https://tools.ietf.org/html/rfc6749)
+This application follows the standard OAuth2.0 flow described in [RFC 6749](https://tools.ietf.org/html/rfc6749)

 Detailed documentation is present at: https://gymkhana.iitb.ac.in/sso/doc/